 In this post I will show you how you can sync the files in your team with OneDrive, to make them easily accessible from File Explorer and available offline if needed.

-Open Teams and the team you wish to sync, pick your favourite channel, hit the Files tab and click Open in SharePoint.
+Open Teams and the team you wish to sync, pick your favorite channel, and hit the Files tab.

 The SharePoint document library will open in your default browser (depending on your environment you might have to log on with your Office 365 credentials).

-Click the Sync button and OneDrive will open.
+Click the Documents, followed by the Sync button, and OneDrive will open.